Demonx911/AI-SOC-Automation/README.md

 7. If auto-fix fails → AI provides manual guidance

 ---
 ## 💣 Attack Simulation

+### ⚡ Auto-Mitigation (Automatically Fixed)

+These attacks can be detected and mitigated automatically by the system:

-* 🔐 SSH Brute Force Attack
+- 🔐 SSH Brute Force Attack
-* 🌐 Network Scanning (Nmap)
+- 🌐 Network Scanning (Nmap)
-* 🚫 Multiple Failed Login Attempts
+- 🚫 Multiple Failed Login Attempts

 ✔️ Detected by Wazuh
-✔️ Blocked via firewall
+✔️ Attacker IP blocked automatically (iptables)
-✔️ Alert sent via Telegram
+✔️ Telegram alert sent
 ✔️ AI explanation generated

+### ⚠️ Non-Automatable Attacks (Manual Intervention Required)

+These attacks require human intervention and AI guidance:

+- 🔓 Privilege Escalation Attack
+- 🧬 Advanced Persistent Threats (APT)
+- ⚙️ Misconfigurations or Insider Attacks

+✔️ Detected by Wazuh
+✔️ Telegram alert sent
+❌ Auto-fix not possible
+🧠 AI provides:
+   - Attack explanation
+   - Risk assessment
+   - Step-by-step remediation guidance

+---

+### 🧠 Smart Handling Logic

+The system intelligently decides:

+- If the attack is simple → auto mitigation
+- If the attack is complex → alert + AI guidance

+This ensures no attack is ignored, even when automation is not possible.

 ---